November 2016 — Black Friday

 A number I didn’t recognize.

+What if I said the wrong thing?
+What if he regretted reaching out?
 What if this was the start of something I wasn’t ready for?

-So I just stared.
+So I didn’t reply.